rns/kollos-luif-doc/manual.md

 Note: this describes LUIF structural and lexical grammars 'used in the default way' as defined in [Grammars](#grammars) section below.
 The first rule will act as the start rule.

-[todo: make sure it conforms to snippets in other sections]

 ```
 stat ::= bnf